Koompi/kutilities/README.md

-# kutilities
+# KOSU is a KOSMOS Utilities
-tools and other utility
+A collective of tools and other utilities for by KOSMOS Team